 These plans pay executives in the future for services to be currently performed.
 They differ from qualified plans, such as 401(k)s, in several ways.
-For example, unlike 401(k) plans, NQDC plans can favor highly compensated employees, but plan funding isn't protected from the employer's creditors.
-(For more on 401(k)s, see page 20.)
+For example, NQDC plans can favor highly compensated employees, but plan funding isn't protected from the employer's creditors.

-One important NQDC tax issue is that payroll taxes (see page 4) are generally due once services have been performed and there's no longer a substantial risk of forfeiture - even though compensation may not be paid or recognized for income tax purposes until much later.
+One important NQDC tax issue is that payroll taxes (see page 5) are generally due once services have been performed and there's no longer a substantial risk of forfeiture - even though compensation may not be paid or recognized for income tax purposes until much later.
 So your employer may withhold your portion of the payroll taxes from your salary or ask you to write a check for the liability.
 Or it may pay your portion, in which case you'll have additional taxable income.
 Warning: The additional 0.9% Medicare tax could also apply.